defold/defold/engine/graphics/src/vulkan/README.md

 ## Enabling validation Layers

+### OSX

-By default, we link the engine with a static version of the MoltenVK library, which doesn't enable validation layers.
-To get validation layers to work, you need to copy the vulkan dylib files from the SDK to the $DYNAMO_HOME/tmp/share/lib/x86_64-darwin directory and link with the vulkan library instead.
-You don't need to copy the validation layer libraries, they should be picked up automatically by the loader.
+By default, we link the engine with a static version of the MoltenVK library, which doesn't have any support for.
+To get validation layers to work on OSX and iOS platforms, you need to copy the vulkan dylib files from the SDK to the $DYNAMO_HOME/tmp/share/lib/x86_64-darwin directory and link with the vulkan library instead of MoltenVK.
+However, you don't need to copy the actual validation layer libraries, since they will be automatically picked up by the loader from the paths specified in the manifest files.

-For the loader to work correctly, you need to set a bunch of environment variables to various points in the SDK.
+For the loader to work correctly, you need to set a new environment variables to various places in the SDK.
 Currently, this has only been tested on OSX but the process should be similar for the other platforms.

-### OSX

 ```
 # This outputs everything the loader does, from searching for layers to ICDs